icever/NLP_project_paper/README.md

 ## Repository Contents
 - `Paper/`: Contains the final version of the research paper in PDF format.
 - `Datasets/`: Directory with the Employment Scam Aegean Dataset (EMSCAD) used in this study.
-All personal information has been anonymized to comply with GDPR regulations.
 - `Code/`: Contains notebooks used for data analysis, model training, and evaluation.

 ## Requirements